 The Passive House Institute recently formally introduced the renewal option for tradesman certification via trades documentation.
 The overall procedure—with the initial inspection of trades documentation and the contract design—is based on the project documentation provided by designers.
 A MicroSoft Word template is available to use for submitting this information.
 The building does not have to be a certified Passive House, as the conditions apply to the individual building components.

 For Immediate Release

-VICTORIA – Passive House Canada and leaders in Ontario’s construction community present the latest developments in high-performance building at IIDEXCanada, November 29.
+VICTORIA – To help the building community prepare for new energy-efficiency standards in B.C., Passive House Canada and design and construction industry leaders present the latest developments in high-performance building at BUILDEX Vancouver, February 14–15.

 Every year, more Passive House energy-efficient six-storey multi-residential buildings, high rises and institutional buildings are being planned and constructed in B.C.
 The construction industry is changing as building professionals, developers, manufacturers, and public officials seek to deliver these high-performance buildings and differentiate themselves in a competitive marketplace.

 “Building codes are changing to require greater energy efficiency in communities across Canada, and it’s important industry understand the benefits and requirements in designing and constructing high-performance buildings,” says Passive House Canada CEO Rob Bernhardt, one of the presenters at the Passive House seminars at BUILDEX Vancouver.
 “Industry leaders have come together at BUILDEX to share their knowledge and experience with B.C.’s building community.”

 It’s official.
 We’re gathering at Vancouver’s convention centre this coming November 7–8 for our 2018 national conference.